 Impact of Powerlinks' business on environment is minimal.
 The Company ensures minimum cutting of trees falling under its lines of operations.
-The Company carries out tree plantation drives under its Tree Mitra initiative.
-Similar drives are also carried out on World Environment Day.
+The Company carries out tree plantation drives under its Tree Mitra initiative and also on World Environment Day.

 The Company organizes programmes from time to time on "Safety, Health and Environment Awareness" for employees of the Company.